BitsAndDroids/FlightConnector-Rust/README.md

 The documentation can be found in the open-source docs [Flightconnector Docs book](https://bitsanddroids.github.io/FlightConnector-Rust/).

 The documentation is made using [mdbooks](https://rust-lang.github.io/mdBook/).
 You can find the documentation files in the connector-docs folder if you want to contribute.

+## How does it work
+The connector makes use of serial communication to communicate between your microcontrollers.
+### Outputs
 ![image](https://github.com/BitsAndDroids/FlightConnector-Rust/assets/77780263/515a7e2f-1f8c-4775-bc03-2059d094dafb)
+The connector receives commands from Microsoft Flight Simulator 2020 and translates these commands to serial messages.
+These messages are formatted as "{ID} {VALUE}".
+Your able to write your own translation layer to decode the messages on your microcontrollers.
+Your also able to utilize the Flight sim library to do the heavy lifting for you.
+### Inputs
 ![image](https://github.com/BitsAndDroids/FlightConnector-Rust/assets/77780263/c61f46c2-cb8b-461d-8fed-7b629e33c7ec)
+The connector also listens to inputs from your microcontrollers.
+This makes use of an ID system to translate incomming messages to simulation events.
+The flight sim library can be used to simplify this process.
+## Library
+The library can be installed from the official Arduino IDE.
+You can also download the library from the [Github repo](https://github.com/BitsAndDroids/BitsAndDroidsFlightSimLibrary).

 ## Install